kamilLabno/kamilLabno/README.md

 - 👋 Hi, I’m @KamilLabno
 - 👀 I’m interested in automatization, blockchain, stocks, pathofexile, and pizza
-- 🌱 I’m currently learning Python, GO lang, bash, PowerShell
+- 🌱 Currently I use Python, GO lang, bash, PowerShell

 <!---
 kamilLabno/kamilLabno is a ✨ particular ✨ repository because its `README.md` (this file) appears on your GitHub profile.